A lot of Texans love RVing. They’re outdoor enthusiasts, to say the least! And they know that Texas is big — heck, they can’t stop talking about it!

 Spain initially claimed ownership of the territory that is now Texas in 1519, but it wasn’t until much later that the country began colonizing the region.

-In the late 18th century, Spain colonized Texas and gave it the name “Tejas,” which was a corruption of the Caddo Native American word taysha that meant “friend” or “ally.”
+In the late 18th century, Spain colonized Texas and gave it the name “Tejas,” which was a corruption of the Caddo Native American word taysha, which meant “friend” or “ally.”

 In 1824, Texas became a part of Mexico, but only 12 years later (in 1836) won its independence as a free-standing country.